matthewgustitis/SWC-test-boilerplate/README.md

    $ python SWC-100-audit.py

-Results are currently output to results.txt
+Results are currently output to results.json

 In order to add functionality for all SWC-100 vulnerabilities, new files just need to be added to local-web3-audit/copy_files/tests